Nyckelharpa: Reconstructional archaeology

-In the 21st century there has been a growing interest among enthusiast to resurrect the early historical nyckelharpa designs.
+In the 21st century there has been a growing interest among enthusiasts to resurrect the early historical nyckelharpa designs.
 This has led to countless recreations of preserved historical copies, such as the moraharpa and esseharpa, among others, but also a push to recreate nyckelharpa-designs only found in historical paintings, such as the one depicted in Siena, Italy.
 Such projects can be seen as reconstructional archaeology, although reproductions are not always 1–1 clones of what is depicted in the old paintings.

 The nyckelharpa depicted in Siena, Italy, has been dubbed viola a chiavi di Siena (Italian for "Sienan keyed viola"), or simply Siena-Harpa (also styled Sienaharpa, "Siena harp") for short, analog to the Swedish naming-theme, and such a reconstruction was produced as part of an international research project around 2020, built by professional luthier Alexander Pilz, a seasoned maker of nyckelharpor working out of Leipzig, Germany.
 The popularisation of the Italian design has led other luthiers in recent years to produce reproductions of the depiction as well.